CURE: Simulation-Augmented Auto-Tuning in Robotics: Introduction

-\textbf{Our Solution.} The aforementioned challenges make finding the optimal configuration difficult.
-In this work, we propose \ourapproach~(\underline{C}ausal \underline{U}nderstanding and \underline{R}emediation for \underline{E}nhancing Robot Performance), a multi-objective optimization method that finds optimal configurations for robotic platforms, converges faster than the state-of-the-art, and transfers well from simulation to real robot and even to new untrained platforms. \ourapproach has two main phases.
+\textbf{Our Solution.} In this work, we propose \ourapproach~(\underline{C}ausal \underline{U}nderstanding and \underline{R}emediation for \underline{E}nhancing Robot Performance), a multi-objective optimization method that finds optimal configurations for robotic platforms, converges faster than the state-of-the-art, and transfers well from simulation to real robot and even to new untrained platforms. \ourapproach has two main phases.
 In Phase 1, \ourapproach reduces the search space by eliminating configuration options that do not affect the performance objective causally.
 For this, we collect observational data in a low-cost source environment, such as simulation.
 Then, a causal model is learned on the basis of the data, representing the underlying causal mechanisms that influence robot performance.
 We then estimate the causal effects of options on performance objectives.
 Finally, we reduce the search space to a subset of options that have non-negligible causal effects.
 In Phase 2, \ourapproach performs traditional Bayesian optimization in the target environment, but only over the reduced search space, to find the optimal configuration.
 We show that \ourapproach not only finds the optimal configuration faster than the state-of-the-art, but the learned causal model in the simulation speeds up optimization in the real robot.
 The results demonstrate that the learned causal model is transferable across similar but different settings, that is, environments, mission/tasks, and for new robotic platforms.
 In other words, the existence of a common abstract structure~(the causal relations between options, system-level variables, and performance objectives) is invariant across domains, and the behavior of specific features of the environment remains constant across domains.